SHID1214/M400_configuration/README.md

 * Configuration for the M400 3D printer.
   - It can be restored to its original state even if the user makes arbitrary corrections by mistake.
+  - Users comply with the laws and regulations of the country and region in which 3D printers are located (used), comply with work ethics, and pay attention to safety obligations.
+Users should strictly prohibit the use of our products or equipment for illegal purposes.
+Moment Co., Ltd. will not be held liable for the legal liability of the violator under any circumstances.
+  - Free support is not available if the user arbitrarily changes or modifies the printer.
   - If the manufacturer updates you, you can receive the service remotely.

 ## Requirements: